rizquadnan/workshop-life-at-tech-backend/README.md

 # What is this repo ?

 This holds the source codes and configurations needed to run the Baret PT API.
-The API is a case study for the BelajarBerbagi - Sneak Peek Life At Tech Company Workshop.
+The API is a case study for the Belajar Berbagi - Sneak Peek Life At Tech Company Workshop.
 The code here is managed by git.
 The workshop utilizes git branches to load the appropriate state of the codebase to facilitate the demo and exercise for a given concept.

 # The App